kaiosilveira/design-patterns/visitor/README.md

 ## Structure

 The formal structure for the visitor pattern has many moving parts.
-THe class diagram below shows how these parts interact with each other:
+The class diagram below shows how these parts interact with each other:

 ```mermaid
 classDiagram